 Campus Life assists students by providing information on available housing, employment, health services, children's schooling, and day care, as well as other general information.
 Campus Life provides assistance for students who have personal and/or emergency financial needs.
-All information is held in confidence.

 Mid-America Student Housing (MASH)